-Syntax user add {username} profile {profile} pwd

-{password}

-user del {username}

-user mod {username} [profile {profile}] [pwd {new

-password)] user list

-Description The user command allows you to define additional users who can access the system.
+Syntax user add {username} profile {profile} pwd {password} user del {username} user mod {username} [profife {profife}] [pwd {new password}] user list Description The user command allows you to define additional users who can access the system.
 Each user has a profile that defines the operations available to users.
-Available profiles: admin: all commands are allowed netadmin: only networking related commands are allowed policyadmin: only the policy command is allowed del: delete a user mod: modify a user's profile and/or password list: display a list of all defined users and their profiles
+Available profiles: admin: all commands are allowed netadmin: only networking related commands are allowed policyadmin: only the policy command is allowed The list of commands each profile can run cannot be changed.
+Parameters add: add a user with the given profile and password del: delete a user mod: modify a user's profile and/or password list: display a list of all defined users and their profiles Default N/A Example Websensel# user add Jonny profile netadmin pwd 123qwe